pseudospencer/emojiCV/README.md

 build5/ drawing the face with emojis that change based on tracked emotions
 build6/ emotion reactive facetracking emoji halo effect
 build7/ changed up the halo a bit and added in a feature that will shoot emojis out of your mouth
+build8/ added in perlin noise walker emojis that emanate from mouth and float around screen
+build9/ added large emoji that covers face with current emotion

 Some screencaps in the /MOV, /PNG, and /MP4 files